niess/calzone/docs/source/index.rst

-CalZone
+Calzone
 =======
 *(CALorimeter ZONE)*

 ----

-CalZone is a `Geant4`_ Python wrapper for simulating the energy deposition by high-energy particles in a calorimeter.
+Calzone is a `Geant4`_ Python wrapper for simulating the energy deposition by high-energy particles in a calorimeter.
 The interface has been designed with simplicity in mind.
 Primary :py:func:`particles <calzone.particles>` are :py:meth:`injected <calzone.Simulation.run>` into the simulation